ivan-rivera-projects/damien-cli-project/docs/USER_GUIDE.md

 * `--ids <ID1,ID2,...>`: Comma-separated list of email IDs (required).
 * `--dry-run`: Show what would be done without making changes.
+* `--yes` / `-y`: Automatically answer "yes" to ALL confirmation prompts for permanent deletion.
+Use with extreme caution.
 Example:
 ```bash
 poetry run damien emails delete --ids 196abc123 --dry-run